 In contrast, China's dynamic entrepreneurial spirit and the coexistence of formal and informal institutions have been the conditions for the emergence and then success of mini electric vehicles on what is an informal but quite real market.
 In fact, this niche market (MEVs) is ringing up more successes (sales) than the official market (EVs).
 Legalizing MEVs means a shift, both institutional and geographic, of this niche toward the official market.
-Emerging countries like China can serve as testing grounds for experiments involving not only products and uses but also regulations.
-At stake for Western automakers is to draw inspiration from these more agile contexts.
+Emerging countries like China can serve as testing grounds for experiments involving not only products and uses but also regula-

 For multinational corporations, "reverse innovation" is an occasion to shift focus from mature markets and rigid institutional contexts.
-Regulatory systems in emerging economies are less developed and impose fewer bringing innovations delays for to market (GOVINDARAJAN & TRIMBLE 2012), In France, Renault Twizy abides by the law on four-wheeled motor vehicles whereas, in China, MEVS shape regulations by tailoring them for low-cost electric vehicles.
+Regulatory systems in emerging economies are less developed and impose fewer bringing innovations delays for to (GOVINDARAJAN & TRIMBLE 2012), In France, Renault Twizy abides by the law on four-wheeled motor vehicles whereas, in China, MEVS shape regulations by tailoring them for low-cost electric vehicles.
 By adopting a "design-to-cost" strategy balanced between "prescriptive" and "compliant" approaches, Western automakers could take part in this debate.